-Anthony specialises in all aspects of contentious and non-contentious employment law.
-He advises employers and employees on all the employment law issues that can and do arise in workplaces.
+Anthony advises employers and employees on all the employment law issues that can and do arise in workplaces.

 Anthony is known for his pragmatic and responsive approach.
-His robust commercial advice is welcomed by all clients, while employees appreciate his sympathetic support during what can be very stressful workplace disputes.
+His robust commercial advice is welcomed by clients, who also appreciate his sympathetic support during what can be very stressful workplace disputes.
+Indeed, most clients find Anthony and his team through referrals or word of mouth from happy customers.

-His practice covers the lifespan of the employment relationship: from drafting contracts and restrictive covenants, through to disciplinary issues and grievances, and on to dismissals and tribunal or High Court litigation.
+Anthony’s practice covers the lifespan of the employment relationship: from drafting contracts and restrictive covenants, through to disciplinary issues and grievances, and on to dismissals and Employment Tribunal or High Court litigation.
 He has in-depth experience and recognised expertise in matters such as TUPE and business sales or transfers.

 Anthony was very responsive, professional and a pleasure to deal with.
 His expertise helped us to reach a satisfactory outcome in a short amount of time.